cannibalcheeseburger/EpisodesUpdates/Readme.md

 # Episodes Updater

-It is a web scraper designed to give the list of latest episodes of choice based on content from [imdb.com]("https://www.imdb.com/").
+It is a web scraper designed to give the list of latest episodes of choice based on content from <a href="https://www.imdb.com/">imdb.com</a>.

 To install dependencies: